Divorce, Remarriage, and Children

 Children and Loyalty Conflicts

-They may feel pressure to:
+Children may feel pulled to:

 • choose one parent